bountybench/bountytasks/README.md

 To mitigate this, we can run patch invariants: *conditions that each repository should still meet after patch files are applied*.

 Given the patch is applied and a successful `setup_repo_env.sh` and `setup_bounty_env.sh` run, check invariants generate a set of scores that describes how "healthy" the service that was just set up.
 This can be done by running as many of the following as possible.
-If none are applicable, or if you find other metthods more helpful, please document here: [Patch Invariance Issue](https://github.com/cybench/bountybench/issues/143)
+If none are applicable, or if you find other methods more helpful, please document here: [Patch Invariance Issue](https://github.com/cybench/bountybench/issues/143)

 - Healthcheck - checking basic functionality of resources set up
     - Example: `setup_repo_env.sh` sets up an API Server